superdwayne/Chatbot-burgerking/README.md

 Runs the app in the development mode.
 This will also start the express.js server on http://localhost:5001

 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

-As this project is stil [WIP]

-In order to test https://bbkbot-ten.vercel.app/ you'll need to pull the reop and run the command npm run dev this will fire up the localhost server.